Chat with us, powered by LiveChat

 Final Words

 Boo was an incredible brand.
 But, still it failed.
 What we can learn from its story is that branding is about more than just looking good.
 It is about fulfilling promises.
 The promises boo made – both to its customers and investors – were at last undelivered.
 Now boo’s image is no more of a global brand but of a failed brand.
-And with its negative example, it has helped us to learn the true value of branding on the Internet.
+And with its negative example, it has helped us to learn the true value of branding on the Internet and choose the best eCommerce mobile app builder.

 Rate this article!